clubzip/Teacher-s-day/README.md

 It’s very easy!
 Just type “Thank you professor!(A thank-you note what you want) <3<3<3<3<3<3<3<3” In the chat window.

 Additionally, if you’re interested, how about setting your profile image with attached image?
 The red carnation is symbolic present of expressing respect in Korea.
 (Is it the same in your country?)
-You can download ~~~~~~~~~
+You can download the file from above list.

  For BB collaborate, you can set your profile in course room.
 Click setting button at the bottom right of screen.
 Then you can find the profile setting.
 For zoom, you can check the setting button at the top right of chatting room.
 Then you can find the profile setting and you can change your profile image by clicking your original profile image.